 Separate certification from accreditation.

 The practice of a coaching association both certifying coaches and accrediting coaching schools must end.
 The International Coach Federation, for example, is violating an accepted professional standard with regards to the same organization both certifying individuals and accrediting the schools from which those individuals have gained their training.
-The 2003 report, Standards for the Accreditation of Certification Programs, prepared by the National Commission for Certifying Agencies (www.noca.org) states that "the certification agency must not also be responsible for accreditation of educational or training programs or courses of study leading to the certification."
+The 2003 report, Standards for the Accreditation of Certification Programs, prepared by the National Commission for Certifying Agencies (now called the Institute for Credentialing Excellence (ICE) states that "the certification agency must not also be responsible for accreditation of educational or training programs or courses of study leading to the certification."
 In what is considered the most authoritative reference work on the subject of certification, The Business of Certification: A Comprehensive Guide to Developing a Successful Program (Knapp & Knapp, 2002), the authors are adamant that the "functions of accreditation and certification are distinct processes that should be carried out by agencies independent of one another.
 This independence is designed to avoid the appearance of a conflict of interest."

 Probably the best way to make this separation is to establish a separate organization that focuses exclusively on accrediting coach training schools.
 Accrediting coaching schools must be conducted at an arms-length, independent distance in order to ensure credibility of these decisions.
 The recent decision of the International Coach Federation to only include ICF accredited schools (or those schools that have paid the ICF to consider them for accreditation) on their list of approved coach training organizations did little to reduce cynicism about the ICF's purpose, and, in fact, increased their conflict of interest.